ropensci/refsplitr/README.md

 [GPL3](https://www.r-project.org/Licenses/GPL-3)

+---

-_Note regarding package development history_: The early development of `refsplitr`- initially known as `refnet` - was by Forrest Stevens and Emilio M. Bruna and was done on [r-forge](https://r-forge.r-project.org/projects/refnet/).
-In December 2017 Bruna moved it to Github and hired [Porzana Solutions](https://github.com/aurielfournier) to finalize the package and prepare it for submission to CRAN.  _Please make all suggestions for changes via this Github repository - do not make a repo mirror of the R-forge version._
+**_Note regarding package development history_**: The early development of `refsplitr`- initially known as `refnet` - was by Forrest Stevens and Emilio M. Bruna and was done on [r-forge](https://r-forge.r-project.org/projects/refnet/).
+In December 2017 Bruna moved it to Github and hired [Porzana Solutions](https://github.com/aurielfournier) to finalize the package and prepare it for submission to rOpenSci.  _Please make all suggestions for changes via this Github repository - do not make a repo mirror of the R-forge version._

 [![ropensci_footer](https://ropensci.org/public_images/ropensci_footer.png)](https://ropensci.org)